 Are any of the lounges worth paying to get access to?

 Unless it’s non-peak hours, no. I don’t think so.
 FYI, I define non-peak hours as 5 to 6 AM, 2 to 4 pm, and 7 to 8 pm.
-All three lounges are generally quiet during those times, but for the majority of the day they are loud and chaotic and it’s not worth paying for IMHO.
+All lounges are generally quiet during those times, but for the majority of the day they are loud and chaotic and it’s not worth paying for IMHO.
 You’ll be able to find a much quieter and more relaxing spot out in the main terminal instead.

 Which lounge has the best food?